documentationfor yFiles for HTML 3.0.0.1

 Cursors

-To set one of the default Cursors, it is possible to use the name of the constant as a string.
-Similar to enum values, the name is accepted in uppercase and lowercase letters, and in case a name consists of several words, they can be separated with the - or _ character.
+To set one of the default Cursors, you can use the name of the constant as a string.
+Similar to enum values, the name is accepted in uppercase and lowercase letters.
+If a name consists of several words, they can be separated with the - or _ character.

 const itemHoverInputMode = graphComponent.inputMode.itemHoverInputMode